Noah's Ark Animal Sanctuary: Leo

 Leo was a male African lion that weighed in at 430 pounds.
 Leo also suffered physically from their treatment prior to arriving at Noah's Ark.
 He was kept in a cage too small to accommodate his growing frame and as a result, he sustained an abrasion to the nose, leaving behind a slight scar in his later years.

 In late summer of 2016, caretakers noticed a change in Leo's behavior.
 During surgery some time later, it was found that Leo's liver had become compromised with a large amount of inoperable tumors.
 As a result of this discovery on August 11, Leo was put to sleep at the age of fifteen.
-He has been laid to rest in the trio's enclosure where a statue stands in his memory.
+He was laid to rest in the trio's enclosure where a statue stands in his memory.

 Shere Khan

 Shere Khan was a male Bengal tiger that weighed in at 360 pounds.
 Like his brothers, Shere Khan arrived at Noah's Ark extremely malnourished and in need of specialized care.
 He healed quickly and soon grew into his role as the trio's most playful and mischievous sibling.

 In late 2018, Shere Khan fell ill and in early December it was reported that he was in critical condition.
 On December 18, he died at 17 and a half years of age as a result of failing body functions.
-Shere Khan has been laid to rest next to his brother, Leo.
+Shere Khan was laid to rest next to his brother, Leo.